cagarweyne/es2015/Iterators & Generators.md

 Our implementation of an iterator is a really simple one, and you can see from the example that creating an Iterator function which meets all of the rules laid out in ES6 can be quite a challenge.
 This is where Generators come into the equation.

 ##What are Generators?
 Simply put, a Generator is a function that returns an iterator.
-They behave in pretty much the same way as normal function with a few differences.
+They behave in pretty much the same way as normal functions with a few differences.
 Generator functions contain the * star character when they are declared after the `function` keyword.
+As you might have already noticed, these are special functions that allow you to use the `yield` keyword to return iterator objects.